Peter Foster (cricketer): Cricket career

 Foster made his first-class debut for Oxford in 1936, playing against Gloucestershire at The Parks.
-He played a total of five matches for the Oxford side but did not win a Blue and was unable to win a consistent place in a strong Oxford side, although he continued to play occasionally for Kent in the Minor Counties Championship.
+He played a total of five matches for Oxford, but did not win a Blue, and was unable to win a consistent place there, although he continued to play occasionally for Kent in the Minor Counties Championship.
 He also played racquets and golf for the university, winning Blues in both sports.

 The majority of Foster's first-class cricket―a total of 24 matches―was played for Kent during the 1939 season.
 He played in almost all of the county's matches, scoring 725 runs at an average of 19.59.
 His only first-class century, a score of 107 not out, came against Leicestershire during the season, and he made half-centuries against Glamorgan and Nottinghamshire both of which were praised by Wisden.

-Foster played club cricket for sides such as Free Foresters, Harlequins, Southborough and Band of Brothers.
+Foster played club cricket such as Free Foresters, Harlequins, Southborough and Band of Brothers.
 He played in Kent's first County Championship match of 1946, but business commitments meant that he was not able to appear again for the county.